페이지 이동경로

 This document provides information about an Kakao Developers app.

-An app is a Kakao Developers project where service information is registered.
-By configuring a service with the app, you can use various features provided by Kakao Developers and call Kakao APIs with the app key.
+An app is a Kakao Developers project in which service information is registered.
+By configuring the app, a service can use the APIs and various features provided by Kakao Developers.

 General